nsacyber/WALKOFF/docs/index.rst

        # If verbose output is desired:
        ./walkoff.sh up --build --debug

 #.
 Navigate to the default IP and port.
-The default IP and the port can be changed by altering the port NGINX is exposed on (the right-hand port) in the top-level `docker-compose.yml`.
+The default port can be changed by altering the port NGINX is exposed on (the right-hand port) in `bootloader/walkoff-compose.yml`.
 Note that you should use HTTPS, and allow the self-signed certificate when prompted.

     .. code-block:: console

        https://127.0.0.1:8080

 #.
-The default username is "admin" and password is "admin."
+The default username is "admin" and password is "admin".
 These can and should be changed upon initial login.

 #.
 To stop WALKOFF, use the bootloader: